FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 3: Create a Style Builder

-Then use the `createStyleBuilder` method to generate styling helpers.
-We recommend you have a single Zephyr instance for your entire app, so it's best to create your buddy in a dedicated file and export what you need for the rest of your app to consume.
+Then use the [`createStyleBuilder`](./api-reference.md#createstylebuilder) method to generate styling helpers.
+We recommend you have a single Zephyr instance for your entire app, so it's best to create your styling utilities in a dedicated file and export what you need for the rest of your app to consume.

 ```ts title="styles.ts"
 import { createStyleBuilder } from "react-native-zephyr";